6 Steps for Creating a Smooth Chatbot Conversation Flow

 Before you can begin writing your script, create a backstory for your chatbot.
 This is a technique often used in fiction writing, but it will add authenticity to your bot and help you find its voice.

 For instance, if you were in a creative writing class and asked to write a story about a girl, you may be lost for words.
 What kind of girl?
 Why?

 However, if you were told that the girl is fifteen and dealing with her first break-up, you might have an easier time imagining what she looks like, sounds like and what she’s feeling.

 Your chatbot’s persona will help you determine the tone, writing style, maturity and politeness you’ll use in your writing.
-It doesn’t have to be compelling; your chatbot could simply be a hipster beer snob or a chipper bank teller.
+It doesn’t have to be compelling; your chatbot could simply be a calm bank teller or an energetic beer enthusiast.

 For your chatbot to be believable and effective, connect it with your brand.
 A chatbot with a witty and emoji-heavy script may not suit a law firm.
 Your chatbot represents your brand, so make it look and sound like part of your team.